skrtbhtngr/skrtbhtngr.github.io/_posts/2018-08-13-gsoc18-final-blog.md

     For example, the function `virHashAddEntry` adds user data to a hash table upon success and returns 0.
 It returns -1 upon error, in which case the caller may free the user data.
 If the variable containing the user data is declared using the macros, it must be ensured that the variable is set to NULL if `virHashAddEntry ` succeeds, so that the user data added to the hash table is not accidentally freed.

 * If a function parameter has to be freed on other paths, but not on the success path, use a dummy local variable in its place all over the function and steal dummy's value into the parameter before the function returns on the success path.
 This will ensure that the parameter is not assigned any value upon paths other than "success" and the dummy's value, which was to be assigned to it, will be freed automatically.
-See the `virNetDevGetVirtualFunctions` example in a section below.
+See the `virNetDevGetVirtualFunctions` example in a section above.

 ## Work left to be done